Review: ASUS ZenBook 13 OLED (UX325)

 IO ports

-Aside from being very compact one of the features that I really like about the ZenBook 13 OLED (UX325) is how lightweight this laptop is, weighing just around 1.14kg with an ultrathin profile.
-You can easily slide it in and out of its included sleeve or into your bag and take it anywhere without being conspicuous, which is perfect for people like me who travels a lot and likes working on the go.
+Aside from being very compact, one of the features that I really like about the ZenBook 13 OLED (UX325) is how lightweight this laptop is.
+It weighs just around 1.14kg and has an ultrathin profile.
+You can easily slide it in and out of its included sleeve or into your bag and take it anywhere without being conspicuous, which is perfect for people like me who travel a lot and who work on the go.

-It also features a 13.3 inch full HD IPS screen featuring the company’s nano edge display technology.
-The side bezels on the top left and right are just a mere 2.9 millimeters thick.
-While the top bezel width is 6.5 mm and the bottom bezel width is 12.9 mm providing you with an immersive viewing experience.
+It also features a 13.3-inch full HD IPS screen featuring the company’s nano-edge display technology.
+The side bezels on the top left and right are just 2.9 millimetres thick.
+The top bezel width is 6.5 mm, and the bottom bezel width is 12.9 mm, providing an immersive viewing experience.
 On the top bezel lies an infrared (IR) camera with support for Windows Hello for secure logins through facial recognition.

 ASUS ZenBook 13 OLED

-The ZenBook 13 OLED also features a precision-engineered ErgoLift hinge that automatically lifts the rear of the laptop slightly when it’s opened, tilting the keyboard to the optimum typing angle that lets us work longer periods of time without straining our wrists.
-Additionally the elevated rear helps to enhance overall audio quality and improved cooling as well.
+The ZenBook 13 OLED also features a precision-engineered ErgoLift hinge that automatically lifts the rear of the laptop slightly when it’s opened.
+This tilts the keyboard to the optimum typing angle, allowing us to work longer periods of time without straining our wrists.
+Additionally, the elevated rear helps to enhance overall audio quality and improve cooling.

 ASUS ZenBook 13 OLED